Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Introduction and Statement of Main Results

 where $\scal u$ is the rate-of-strain tensor, {\it i.e.}, the symmetrised gradient of $u$:

-Following \cite{cf}, we represent $\scal u$ by a singular integral of $\omega$.
-We first localise to coordinate charts on $\overline{\Omega}$ ({\it cf.} Gruji\'{c} \cite{grujic}).
-In the interior charts, the integral kernel looks like the corresponding kernel on $\R^3$, whose estimates are obtained by Constantin--Fefferman in \cite{cf}.
-In each boundary chart, thanks to the results by Solonnikov \cite{s1, s2}, there exists one single Green's matrix for Laplacian, which can be explicitly constructed by transforming to the model problem --- the Poisson equation with oblique derivative boundary conditions on the half space $\R^3_+$.
-With suitable bounds for the term $[Stretch]$ at hand (these estimates occupy the major part of the paper; see Sect.\,\ref{sec: main estimates}), we can conclude using interpolation and the Gr\"{o}nwall's lemma.
-In this process, new estimates are needed to control the boundary terms and the non-trivial geometry of $\Omega$.
+For this purpose, following \cite{cf} we represent $\scal u$ by a singular integral of $\omega$.
+We first localise the problem to coordinate charts on $\overline{\Omega}$ ({\it cf.} Gruji\'{c} \cite{grujic}).
+In the interior charts the integral kernel ``looks like'' that on $\R^3$, whose estimates are obtained by Constantin--Fefferman in \cite{cf}.
+In each boundary chart, thanks to the results by Solonnikov \cite{s1, s2}, there exists one single Green's matrix for the Laplacian, which can be explicitly constructed by transforming to the model problem (Poisson equation with oblique derivative boundary conditions; {\it cf.} Sect.\,2 below) on the half space $\R^3_+$.
+With suitable bounds for the term $[Stretch]$ at hand (these estimates occupy the major part of the paper; see Sect.\,4 below), we can conclude using the Hardy--Littlewood--Sobolev inequality and the Gr\"{o}nwall's lemma.